volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 Today we will learn how to install and configure Redux Saga with TypeScript in an application created with Create React App in a few simple steps.

+The application will fetch todos from the following endpoint (https://jsonplaceholder.typicode.com/todos) and display them in a long list.

 ## Step 1: Create React App

 To begin with, let's create a simple React application using [create-react-app](https://github.com/facebook/create-react-app)**:**